-Most online banks have the option to set up AUTOMATIC withdrawals from your checking account to your savings account as often as you want (i.e. withdraw \$100 from your checking to your savings the day after your job makes its bi-monthly paycheck deposit into your checking account.)
+Most online banks have the option to set up AUTOMATIC withdrawals from your checking account to your savings account as often as you want (e.g. withdraw \$200 from your checking account to your savings account the day after your employer makes its bi-monthly paycheck deposit of \$1,000 into your checking account.)